-Twenty or twenty one (20 or 21) of the thirty (30) minimum credits needed to complete the MS in Physiology program are completed through required courses:
+Twenty (20) of the thirty (30) credits needed to complete the MS in Physiology program are completed through required courses:

 - PBIO 534 Cellular and Molecular Physiology (4 credits; offered fall)

 - PBIO 504 Biostatistics (3 credits; offered fall)